Ocean's: Untitled prequel film

-In May 2022, a prequel film set in '60s-era Europe was revealed to be in development.
-The story may reportedly connect to and incorporate elements from the original film.
-The project will not be a reboot, but will be set within the established Ocean's franchise.
-Margot Robbie will star in and produce the project, while Jay Roach will serve as director with a script written by Carrie Solomon.
-Tom Ackerley and Roach will additionally serve as producers.
+In May 2022, a prequel film set in 1960s Europe was revealed to be in development, which will also connect to and incorporate elements from the original film, and is intended to not be a reboot, but instead set within the established continuity.
+Margot Robbie will star in and produce the project, while Jay Roach will direct with Carrie Solomon set to write the script.
+Roach and Tom Ackerley will additionally serve as producers alongside Robbie.
 The project will be a joint-venture production between Warner Bros.
-Pictures, LuckyChap Entertainment, and Village Roadshow.
-Principal photography is tentatively scheduled for spring 2023.
-In August 2022, Ryan Gosling entered early negotiations to co-star in the film, alongside Robbie.
-Principal photography is scheduled to commence on March 6, 2023.
+Pictures, LuckyChap Entertainment, and Village Roadshow Pictures.
+Shortly after its initial announcement, Ryan Gosling entered early negotiations in August to co-star in the film, alongside Robbie.
+In December 2023, it was revealed that the characters that Robbie and Gosling would be playing are the parents of Danny and Debbie Ocean (as portrayed by Clooney and Bullock, respectively).
+The film's tentative production start date was for spring 2023, but was ultimately delayed due to the cast's production schedule.